 Table style options with Table grid shown in a red box

-Your Table should now be back to the original Table appearance.
+Your Table should now be back to its original appearance.

 Support Office Phone List Table with orginal appreance